The convex core of quasifuchsian manifolds with particles: Compactness statements

-\begin{proof} First notice that since the cone angles are less than $\pi$, there is by Lemma \ref{lm:dist} a positive lower bound for the distance between two components of the singularity locus.
-Consider a point $x_n\in\convn$, extract a subsequence such that the sequence $(x_n,\convn)$ converges in the Hausdorff topology (such a subsequence always exists).
-By \cite[Proposition 3.2.6]{boileau-porti}, the limit $(x_\infty,\conv_\infty)$ is a hyperbolic manifold with cone singularities.
-By \cite[Proposition 3.3.1]{boileau-porti}, the sequence $(x_n,\convn)$ converges to $(x_\infty,\conv_\infty)$ in the bilipschitz topology.
-It follows easily that $\conv_\infty$ is a convex manifold with cone singularities.
-The bilipschitz convergences implies that the cone singularities of the limit manifold are orthogonal to the boundary.
+\begin{proof} First notice that since the cone angles are less than $\pi$, by Lemma \ref{lm:dist3} there is a positive lower bound for the distance between two components of the singularity locus.
+Consider a point $x_n\in C(M_n)$, extract a subsequence such that the sequence $(x_n, M_n)$ converges in the Gromov-Hausdorff topology (such a subsequence always exists).
+By \cite[Proposition 3.2.6]{boileau-porti}, the limit $(x_\infty, M_\infty)$ is a hyperbolic manifold with cone singularities.
+By \cite[Proposition 3.3.1]{boileau-porti}, the sequence $(x_n, M_n)$ converges to $(x_\infty, M_\infty)$ in the bilipschitz topology.

-Since $(x_\infty,\conv_\infty)$ converges in the bilipschitz topology, if the diameter of $\convn$ is uniformly bounded, then the injectivity radius is bounded from below outside a small neighborhood of the cone singularities.
-This implies that no collapse occurs in the limit and that, for $n$ large enough, $\conv_\infty$ is homeomorphic to $\convn$.